Sustainability at Goddard

 Goddard offers a three credit group study for undergraduate students titled “Climate Literacy; Science, Action, Justice, Resilience.”
 The Study covers the principles of climate science, how we can measure and reduce our carbon footprints, the effects that climate change is having on social-ecological systems worldwide, clean energy options, climate change psychology and education, climate justice, and how we can implement solutions and make our communities resilient.

-In 2007, Goddard signed the American College and University Presidents’ Climate Commitment.
-We formed a sustainability committee, conducted a carbon inventory, created a climate action plan, and began working to reduce emissions and increase energy efficiency.
 In 2018 with the completion of our biomass heating system and our membership in a community solar system, Goddard became carbon neutral in fuels burned on campus and electricity.
 Our biomass heating system heats the whole campus with woodchips and eliminates our use of heating oil.
 We are members of a community solar system that provides three quarters of our electricity.
-Our forests now absorb about 200 more tons of CO2 than we produce.
-This means that we have surpassed carbon neutrality and become carbon negative.
+Our forests absorb about 200 more tons of CO2 than we produce so that we have surpassed carbon neutrality and become carbon negative.

 We divested the Goddard endowment in January 2015 and moved the funds into two fossil fuel free accounts at Trillium Asset Management in Boston.

-We offer a sustainability and climate change listserv.
+We offer a comprehensive sustainability listserv.
 Members receive a weekly message about current news, events, and resources.

 National Climate Leadership Award